raptorofaxys/GBEmu/README.md

 The only external dependency is SDL2.
 This is included in the "external" folder under GBEmuNative.

 # How to Use
-Invoke the executable, and as the first argument, specify the file path to the ROM you wish to run.
+Invoke the executable; as the first argument, specify the working directory; as the second argument, specify the name of the ROM you wish to run.

 Directional pad input is mapped to cursor keys; A, B, Select and Start are mapped to P, O, Q and W, respectively.